Ryan-py/WaziAI_prototype/README.md

 # Wazi AI Chat Application

 Welcome to Wazi AI, your AI companion for learning and innovating with WaziLab.
-This chat application integrates the power of Google's Generative AI (GPT) to provide intelligent responses to your prompts.
+This chat application integrates LLMs to provide intelligent responses to your prompts.

 ## Prerequisites